 \begin{corollary} Assume that $E^c$\ has codimension one inside both $E^{cs}$\ and $E^{cu}$, then. \begin{enumerate} \item The foliation \Fc\ is uniformly compact.
 Moreover, if both $E^c$ and its normal bundle $E^s\oplus E^u$ are orientable then all center leaves have trivial holonomy. \item There exist a finite covering $\widehat{f}$\ of $f$\ such that $\widehat{f}$\ fibers over a map $g:\mathbb{T}^2\rightarrow \mathbb{T}^2$\ which is conjugate to a hyperbolic automorphism. \end{enumerate} \end{corollary}

 For the case $\dim M =3$\ this Theorem was noted in see \cite{Tranph} (Proposition 2.12).
-Uniform boundedness also follows (in the case of a by $\mathcal{C}^{1,0}$ foliation) by combining the results of \cite{FolCpctForm} and \cite{PointPerHomeo}, although the arguments are much more sophisticated in the general case.
+Uniform boundedness (for general $\mathcal{C}^{1,0}$ compact foliations) also follows by combining the results of \cite{FolCpctForm} and \cite{PointPerHomeo}, although the arguments are much more sophisticated in the general case.

 \begin{proof} We use the following result of A. Haefliger (Theorem 3.2 in \cite{VarFeu}).